leapdeck/SnackBucks/README.md

 ## 📬 Contact

-For feedback, questions, or collaboration opportunities, reach out via [email or link].
+For feedback, questions, or collaboration opportunities, feel free to [contact](mailto:leapdeck1@gmail.com)